alenkacz/gradle-marathon-deployer/README.md

 - *deployToMarathon* - deploys your application to Marathon
 - *deployCanaryToMarathon* - canary deployment on top of Marathon.
 Creates new application id (just the original application id with postfix "-canary") and pushes that to Marathon in one instance.
 Read more about [canary deployment](http://martinfowler.com/bliki/CanaryRelease.html)
+- *printMarathonJson* - prints out the marathon json that would be used when deploying to Marathon.
+Good for debugging...

 Extended Marathon json
 ====================